 The Scottish branch of the family was recorded quite late as "the name occurs in Suffolk in thirteenth century as Hacgard."

 One of the first records of the family was found in Worcestershire, England where Alice Haggard was listed in the Subsidy Rolls of 1275.
 In this case, the name may have been derived from the Middle English and Old French word hagard which means 'wild, untamed.'

 Early History of the Haigwood family

 This web page shows only a small excerpt of our Haigwood research.
-Another 78 words (6 lines of text) covering the years 172 and 1723 are included under the topic Early Haigwood History in all our PDF Extended History products and printed products wherever possible.
+Another 78 words (6 lines of text) covering the year 1723 is included under the topic Early Haigwood History in all our PDF Extended History products and printed products wherever possible.

 Haigwood Spelling Variations

 The appearance of the printing press and the first dictionaries in the last few hundred years did much to standardize spelling.
 Prior to that time scribes spelled according to sound, a practice that resulted in many spelling variations.
 Haigwood has been spelled Haggard, Hagard, Hagger, Hagart, Haggart, Hager and many more.

 Early Notables of the Haigwood family